free things to do in New York City

 Video | The Assembly Line Project: Artist Li Xiaofei Screens His Videos

-Artist Li Xiaofei will screen a series of his video works from his ongoing project and feature in a post-screening panel discussion with Zoe Meng Jiang (Ph.d student, Cinema Studies) and Ellen Zweig (artist), moderated by Zhen Zhang (Director of Asian Film & Media Initiative).
+Artist Li Xiaofei will screen a series of his video works from his ongoing project and feature in a post-screening more panel discussion with Zoe Meng Jiang (Ph.d student, Cinema Studies) and Ellen Zweig (artist), moderated by Zhen Zhang (Director of Asian Film & Media Initiative).
 The project consists of videos documenting labor and its condition in more than 160 factories from different parts of the world.
 Operating in between modes of video art and film, the artist resists temptations of narrative and highlights different ways of perceiving workers.
-Each of Li’s exhibition is a unique permutation exploring elements in and between videos, consistently questioning the relation between spaces of image production and commodity production.
+Each of Li’s exhibition is a unique permutation exploring elements in and between videos, consistently questioning the relation between spaces of image production and commodity production. less

 New York City, NY; NYC